Why Your Business Should Consider Private And Direct Connections To Google Cloud

 Advantages of using direct connections to Google Cloud

-character-woman-standing-laptop-1Partner Interconnect, such as through PCCW Global’s Console Connect, offers more points of connectivity and greater security and reliability - as traffic flows directly between your network and Google’s network avoiding the public internet.
+character-woman-standing-laptop-1Partner Interconnect, such as through Console Connect, offers more points of connectivity over both Layer 2 and Layer 3, as well as greater security and reliability - as traffic flows directly between your network and Google’s network avoiding the public internet.

 Fewer hops to your destination means better performance of your applications and a better experience for your users, while the simplicity of a direct connection means you can easily maintain your existing security policies across networks.

-There are over 400 Console Connect PoPs around the world with SLAs from both Google Cloud and PCCW Global, ensuring reliability and performance - with flexible port capacities up to 10G also available in select data centres.
+There are over 900 Console Connect PoPs around the world with SLAs from both Google Cloud and Console Connect, ensuring reliability and performance - with flexible port capacities up to 10G also available in select data centres.

 Automatic routing and rerouting of traffic globally ensures high availability in the event of a regional outage or network failure.
 While enterprises may also see more favourable pricing from direct connections due to reduced egress costs of up to 50%.

 Compared to Dedicated Interconnect, you don't need to install and maintain routing equipment in a colocation facility.
-Software Defined Interconnect (SDI) fabrics, such as Console Connect by PCCW Global, enable enterprises to interconnect their data centres and other assets such as their Google public cloud on-demand, globally, rather than being locked into any single ecosystem.
+Software Defined Cloud Interconnect (SDCI) fabrics, such as Console Connect, enable enterprises to interconnect their data centres and other assets such as their Google public cloud on-demand over Layer 2 and Layer 3, globally, rather than being locked into any single ecosystem.

 Ultimately this gives digital-centric businesses the freedom to grow quickly in new markets or instantly turn up services across a truly global footprint, fast.